2017 John P. McGovern Champion of Health Award

 About the Award

-The Champion of Health Award focuses on exceptional projects that address urgent threats to the public’s health, address TMA science and public health priorities, and further TMAF’s mission: to help physicians create a healthier future for all Texans.
-Established in 1995, the award has recognized local and statewide programs including the Mission of Mercy Mobile Medical Clinics, Caring for Children Foundation of Texas, Children Nutrition Program of the Texas Department of Agriculture, Healthy High/ Healthy Choices by Schulenburg Weimar in Focus Together, The Cancer and Chronic Disease Consortium of El Paso, and Julie Rogers “Gift of Life” Program.
-The top winner receives a $5,000 award to be used towards the winning program.
-TMA Foundation may also recognize a secondary winner with a $2,500 grant.
-Nominations for the 2014 award will be accepted starting in September 2013.
+The Champion of Health Award focuses on exceptional projects that address urgent threats to the public's health, address TMA science and public health priorities, and further TMAF's mission: to help physicians create a healthier future for all Texans.
+Established in 1995, the award has recognized local and statewide programs including Fit Worth, Hope Medical Clinic, the Mission of Mercy Mobile Medical Clinics, Caring for Children Foundation of Texas, Children Nutrition Program of the Texas Department of Agriculture, Healthy High/Healthy Choices by Schulenburg Weimar in Focus Together, The Cancer and Chronic Disease Consortium of El Paso, and Julie Rogers "Gift of Life" Program.
+The top winner receives a $5,000 award to be used towards the winning program and the secondary winner receives a $2,500 grant.
 See a full list of past winning programs.

 About John P. McGovern, MD (1922-2007)